Macron puts trade and Ukraine as top priorities as China's Xi opens European visit in France

 She said that Europe “will not waver from making tough decisions needed to protect its economy and its security.”

-As France prepares to host the Summer Olympics, Macron said he would ask Xi to use his influence to make the Games "a diplomatic moment of peace."
+The discussions were expected to be closely watched from Washington, a month before U.S. President Joe Biden is expected to pay his own state visit to France.

-“French authorities are pursuing two objectives that are ultimately contradictory,” said Marc Julienne, director of the Center for Asian Studies at the French Institute of International Relations.
-“In short, we think that Xi can help us, but at the same time we fear that he could help Putin."
+Xi's European trip, the first in five years, seeks to rebuild relations at a time of global tensions.
+After France, he will head to Serbia and Hungary.

 Xi's visit marks the 60th anniversary of France-China diplomatic relations, and follows Macron's trip to China in April 2023.
-Macron prompted controversy on that trip when he said France wouldn't blindly follow the U.S. in getting involved in crises that are not its concern, apparently referring to China's demands for unification with Taiwan.
+Macron prompted controversy on that trip when he said that France wouldn't blindly follow the U.S. in getting involved in crises that aren't its concern, apparently referring to China's demands for unification with Taiwan.

 Several groups — including International Campaign for Tibet and France's Human Rights League — urged Macron to put human rights issues at the heart of his talks with Xi.
 Protesters demonstrated in Paris as Xi arrived on Sunday, calling for a free Tibet.